 - Normal variation.

-A small percentage of people may typically have low AST levels on routine laboratory investigations.
-However, there is no need to worry, and this may be related to how the reference range is calculated (explained before).
+Some people may typically have low AST levels during routine laboratory investigations.
+However, there is no need to worry, which may be related to how the reference range is calculated (explained before).

 - Being older: